gammapy/gammapy/docs/utils/index.rst

 Mission elapsed times (MET)
 ---------------------------

-[MET]_ time references are times representing UTC seconds after a specific origin.
+:term:`MET` time references are times representing UTC seconds after a specific origin.
 Each experiment may have a different MET origin that should be included in the header of the corresponding data files.
 For more details see `Fermi-LAT time systems in a nutshell`_.